 This step begins with identifying the right programs for your student, based on the evidence based assessment completed, which includes interviews with program and clinical directors, coordination of the intake and initial placement, regular consultations with the academic and/or therapeutic program, and long term oversight to ensure the continuity of care and launch of your student’s academic and vocational potential occurs following program graduation.

 One of the unique and effective features of NW Family Consulting is one of our clinical team providers will accompany your student to the academic and/or therapeutic program.
-This helps ensure the best match has occurred between the student’s testing outcomes and the specific program chosen.
-It also provides a unique opportunity to personally interface with the academic and care providers working with your student across their placement.
+This “boots on the ground” approach helps ensure the best match has occurred between the student’s testing outcomes and the specific program chosen.
+It also provides a unique opportunity to personally interface with the academic and care providers and your student across their placement.
+Given that our Educational Consulting office is located in SLC and bulk of programs exist in Utah, it is likely we can visit your student personally in less than a few hours car ride.
+For students placed out of state, we are 10 minutes away from the SLC airport.

 The NW Family Consulting team brings a wealth of knowledge to the educational consulting process.

-Dr. Tutty has evaluated and treated over 1,000 children, adolescents, and young adults that have struggled with academic (e.g., learning disabilities, dyslexia), emotional (e.g., anxiety, depression), behavioral (e.g., oppositional defiance, borderline personality, psychosis), and neurological (e.g., traumatic brain injury) challenges since 1996.
+Since 1996, Dr. Tutty has evaluated and treated children, adolescents, and young adults that have struggled with academic (e.g., learning disabilities, dyslexia, intellectual impairment), emotional (e.g., bipolar, panic, OCD, autism), behavioral (e.g., oppositional defiance, ADHD, psychosis), and neurological (e.g., traumatic brain injuries, executive functioning) challenges.

-In this capacity, Dr. Tutty has collaborated with inpatient hospitals, residential treatment programs, therapeutic boarding schools, and wilderness programs across the nation and abroad when traditional treatments and services (e.g., psychotropic medication, counseling, tutoring, acute hospital stays) have failed.
+In this capacity, Dr. Tutty has collaborated with inpatient hospitals, residential treatment programs, therapeutic boarding schools, wilderness programs, superior courts, private and public schools, colleges, and universities, across the nation and abroad when traditional treatments and services (e.g., psychotropic medication, counseling, tutoring, acute hospital stays) have failed.

 Dr. Tutty has presented nationally and is published in peer reviewed journals (e.g., JAMA) in the areas of depression and ADHD.
-He is the clinical director of NW Family Psychology, Seattle, and is the co-founder of NW Family Consulting, located in Salt Lake City, Utah, and specializes in complex tort evaluations, as well as the evaluation and placement of youth and young adults in academic and therapeutic programs across the nation.
+He is the clinical director of NW Family Psychology, Seattle, and is the co-founder of NW Family Consulting, located in Salt Lake City, Utah, and specializes in complex tort evaluations, custody evaluations, as well as the evaluation and placement of youth and young adults in academic and therapeutic programs across the nation.
+He can be reached at our Salt Lake City office – (801) 850-9559 or email his assistant, Chaise Gies, MA, Forensic Psychology, at firstname.lastname@example.org.

 Landon Poppleton, PhD, JD, is a licensed clinical psychologist in the state of Oregon (1999) and Washington (PY 60041144).
 He has extensive training in child, adolescent, and young aduult psychology as it relates to complex cases.
 He is trained in the “scientist-practitioner model,” where his assessment and clinical practice is informed by social science research.
 Dr. Poppleton also has particular expertise in program development and evaluation, and assisting families in choosing the best program to optimize their child’s placement.
 In addition, he has a unique training, knowledge, and clinical experience in providing parents with evidence based skills to better manage the emotional and behavioral challenges of their child following program graduation.